Hummer Maintenance: Cost, Plans and Service Schedule

 • On the H2 and H3, the cost of repairs should be relatively average compared to a modern SUV.
 GM does a good job of producing plenty of affordable parts for legacy vehicles, meaning you can still buy a radiator for a 2005 Hummer H2 via GMPartsCenter.net for under $300 shipped.

-• On the Hummer EV, the cost of repairs is yet unknown because virtually all of the Hummer EVs on the road are still under their original three-year/36,000-mile manufacturer’s warranty.
-But if the cost of repairing $100,000-plus Tesla vehicles is any indicator, the cost of replacing EV components could be quite high.
+• On the Hummer EV SUV, the cost of repairs is yet unknown because virtually all of the Hummer EV SUVs on the road are still under or just out of their original three-year/36,000-mile manufacturer’s warranties.

 Overall, the cost of repairing a Hummer entirely depends on which model you choose.
-All things considered, the most affordable Hummer model to purchase and own long-term is probably the H3, since a pre-owned H3 with under 100,000 miles costs less than $15,000 to buy and $850 to repair and maintain annually (provided the previous owner took care of it).
+All things considered, the most affordable Hummer model to purchase and own long-term is probably the H3, since a pre-owned H3 with under 100,000 miles can cost less than $15,000 to buy and $850 to repair and maintain annually (if the previous owner took care of it).

 » LEARN: What is a manufacturer’s warranty?